weisjohn/kamino/README.md

 kamino
 ======

-a node.js powered cli for cloning all your repos from Gitlab
+a node.js powered cli for cloning all your repos from Git(Hub/Lab)

 This will clone all the repos that you have access to based on the Gitlab API.
 All projects inside a namespace will be cloned indo `[dir]/[namespace]/[project]`.